Cherreads

 Mike stared.
 "Did you just quote Taken at me?"

 "I quote everything.
-I am older than your concept of narrative."
+I am older than your concept of narrative and stories."
 The entity moved closer, though it didn't seem to actually move.
 "I am what happens when stories become powerful enough to need protection."

 "From what?"